Molten metal is poured into a desired geometrical shape mould cavity and cooled to produce a solidified object in metal casting.

 - Compared to other manufacturing processes, casting is cheaper for medium to large quantities

-- Almost all the metals can be cast
+- Almost all metals can be cast

 Disadvantages of metal casting

-- Relatively coarse surface finish and hence wider tolerance has to be allowed and not suitable for mating interfaces
+- Relatively coarse surface finish and hence wider tolerance has to be allowed and is not suitable for mating interfaces

-- Metal casting such as shell moulding has a limit in terms of size and the pattern
+- Metal casting, such as shell moulding, has a limit in terms of size and the pattern

-- Patterns are time-consuming and expensive to make although additive manufacturing processes such as binder jetting are being used lately to make a mould
+- Patterns are time-consuming and expensive to make, although additive manufacturing processes such as binder jetting are being used lately to make a mould

-- Die casting can be very expensive for smaller to medium quantities due to high die cost
+- Die casting can be very expensive for smaller to medium quantities due to the high die cost

 - Part size and material choices depend on the casting process chosen.
-For instance, only non-ferrous metal can be used for permanent mould castings
+For instance, only nonferrous metal can be used for permanent mould castings